Fannie Mae Announces 2023 Connecticut Avenue Securities (CAS) Issuance Calendar

-WASHINGTON, DC – Fannie Mae (FNMA/OTCQB) announced today its 2022 Connecticut Avenue Securities® (CAS) Issuance Calendar as part of its efforts to ensure transparency in the market.
+WASHINGTON, DC – Fannie Mae (FNMA/OTCQB) announced today its 2023 Connecticut Avenue Securities® (CAS) Issuance Calendar as part of its efforts to ensure transparency in the market.
 Fannie Mae has the option to issue, or forgo issuance of, one or more CAS deals during each window.
+The company does not plan to issue additional credit risk transfer (CRT) transactions in 2022.

-Since 2013, Fannie Mae has transferred a portion of the credit risk on single-family mortgages with an unpaid principal balance close to $2.4 trillion through its credit risk transfer efforts, including CAS, Credit Insurance Risk Transfer™ (CIRT™), and other forms of risk transfer.
+Since 2013, Fannie Mae has transferred a portion of the credit risk on single-family mortgages with an unpaid principal balance of over $2.9 trillion through its CRT efforts, including CAS, Credit Insurance Risk Transfer™ (CIRT™), and other forms of risk transfer.

 About Fannie Mae